More India stories! Our first post got us through Jaipur, with this one picking up where that one left off, in Ranthambore.

 He seemed surprised, and genuinely appreciative.
 He said thank you, then continued on.

-Lesson learned: Some poor people in India appreciate kindness, even if many don’t.
+Lesson learned: Some less-fortunate people in India appreciate kindness, even if many don’t.

 Sometimes They Are Assholes Just For The Hell Of It

 India has a major problem with car horn honking.
 Drivers do it everywhere, all the time.
 Best Inna and I could gather, they do it for two reasons: to relieve frustration and to warn people that they are about to do something dangerous (run a red light, pass blindly, drive against traffic, cut off pedestrians, etc).
-And because traffic is horrible and people are always doing something dangerous while driving, honking is constant in this country.
+And because traffic is horrible and drivers are always doing something dangerous, honking is constant in this country.